16 March 2026

 Traditionally, SLAs focus on technical metrics like uptime and response times.
 While these are important, the real value comes from aligning these technical metrics with business performance indicators.
 For instance, consider a logistics company: rather than merely ensuring server uptime, an adeptly crafted SLA should focus on metrics that directly impact delivery times and operational efficiency.

 A well-designed SLA goes beyond the IT hardware; it integrates the broader objectives of the business.
-For instance, if a core business objective is to enhance customer satisfaction, then metrics related to customer service response times, issue resolution speed, and service availability should be highlighted in the SLA.
+If a core business objective is to enhance customer satisfaction, then metrics related to customer service response times, issue resolution speed, and service availability should be highlighted in the SLA.

 Key Components of an Effective SLA